Semantic Attention Flow Fields for Monocular Dynamic Scene Decomposition: Experiments

 \item[--- w/o pyr] No pyramid; upsample to input RGB size.

-\item[ProposeReduce (2D) \cite{lin2021video}] As a general comparison point, we apply this state-of-the-art 2D video segmentation method.
+\item[ProposeReduce (2D)~\cite{lin2021video}] As a general comparison point, we apply this state-of-the-art 2D video segmentation method.
 For object segmentation, we use a ProposeReduce network that was pretrained with supervision on YouTube-VIS 2019~\cite{vis2019} for instance segmentation.
-For foreground segmentation, we use the same method but with weights pretrained on UVOS~\cite{Caelles_arXiv_2019}, which is data intended specifically for unsupervised foreground segmentation.
-In both cases, as ProposeReduce is only a 2D method, we provide the method with hold-out images for splits with novel views rather than our approach that must render novel views at hold-out poses. \end{description}
+For foreground segmentation, we use weights pretrained on UVOS~\cite{Caelles_arXiv_2019} intended specifically for unsupervised foreground segmentation.
+As ProposeReduce is only a 2D method, we provide it with hold-out images for splits with novel views rather than our approach that must render novel views at hold-out poses. \end{description}